webui-dev/website/server/docs/2.4/README.md

 ---
 ### Show Window

 You can show the WebUI window, which is a web browser window.
-If the window is already shown, the UI will get refreshed by the new content in the same window.
+If the window is already shown, the UI will be refreshed.

 <!-- tabs:start -->
 <!-- ---------- -->